-- 3. What does a hurricane and Christopher Columbus plus Spanish settlers have in common?
+- 1. Why do you think Puerto Rican parrots have green feathers?
+Does this adaptation help them survive in their environment?
+Would this be an example of a physical or behavioral adaptation? - 2.
+Describe several physical and behavioral adaptations of Puerto Rican parrots.
+What do they need to have or be able to do to survive in their environment? - 3.
+What does a hurricane and Christopher Columbus plus Spanish settlers have in common?
 Why would the authors connect hurricanes with the Spanish settlers on the same page of the book?
-What impact do hurricanes and the coming of the Spanish settlers have on Puerto Rico and on the parrots? - 4.
+What impact did hurricanes and the coming of the Spanish have on Puerto Rico and on the parrots? - 4.
 Why do you think the authors chose the title Parrots Over Puerto Rico for the book, instead of something like The History of Puerto Rico?
 What does this choice demonstrate about the authors' perspective? - 5.
-Why do both Spain and the United States want control of Puerto Rico? - 6.
-Why do you think the governments of the United States and the Commonwealth of Puerto Rico work together to create the Puerto Rican Parrot Recovery Program?
-Why is it important to save an animal species? - 7.
-How do the scientists demonstrate persistence and creativity? - 8.
+Why did both Spain and the United States want to control Puerto Rico? - 6.
+Why do you think the governments of the United States and the Commonwealth of Puerto Rico worked together to create the Puerto Rican Parrot Recovery Program?
+Why was it important to save an animal species? - 7.
+How did the scientists demonstrate persistence and creativity? - 8.
 Why do you think the scientists are not named in the main part of the book?
 They are real people, and yet they are not identified.
 Why might the authors do this?
 What does this choice demonstrate about the authors' perspective? - 9.
 What character traits do the scientists have?
 How would you describe their actions?
-Do you think the authors want you to aspire to be like the scientists?
+Think about what they have done and continue to do with the parrots.
+Do you think the authors want you to aspire to be like these scientists?
 What makes you think so?